phonegap/phonegap-docs/docs/3-references/browser-support/usage/1-desktop.html.md

     url: references/browser-support/usage/cli
 ---

-<div class="alert--warning">You should ensure you have the [latest version](/getting-started/1-install-phonegap/desktop) of PhoneGap Desktop before getting started.</div>
+<div class="alert--warning">You should ensure you have the <a href='/getting-started/1-install-phonegap/desktop'>latest version</a> of PhoneGap Desktop before getting started.</div>

 PhoneGap makes it easy to take advantage of the browser target by automatically adding it as an additional platform when your apps are *served* (run on a local web server).